Hydra-Chain/hydragon-nodee/h_docs/polybft_setup.md

 ./hydra hydragon stake --data-dir ./node --self true --amount 999900000000000000000000 --jsonrpc http://localhost:8545
 ```

+Congratulations!
+You are now a Hydra Chain validator!

-6. Set or update your commission that will taken from the delegators' rewards.
+6. After becoming a validator, you can set the desired commission that will be deducted from the delegators' rewards.
+Additionally, you can update the commission if you need to.

 ```
 ./hydra hydragon commission --data-dir ./node --commission 10 --jsonrpc http://localhost:8545
 ```

-Congratulations!
-You are now a Hydra Chain validator!

 ### Admin actions for devnet node setup